 On the upper two stories, a rhythmic façade of opaque and clear glass and street-facing balconies underscore the Center’s civic spirit.
-While the public spaces open to the city, the Robert N. Miner auditorium is intimate and focused.
+While the public spaces open to the city, the central Robert N. Miner auditorium is intimate and focused.
 This flexible, state-of-the-art room accommodates audiences from 350 to 700, and provides a range of experiences including views from behind the stage.
 A reconfigurable stage supports a wide variety of acts while raked seating establishes an intimacy that makes the audience itself part of the performance.

 Underpinning all of the spatial and visual design priorities is the most important goal: to create performance spaces with the highest quality acoustics throughout.